jMeter - JMS Point To Point Test Plan

 Building a JMS Point-to-Point Test Plan

-Now let's write a JMeter test plan to test a JMS Point-to-Point messaging solution.
-The setup of the test is 1 threadgroup with 1 thread or user sending 2 messages each through a request queue.
+Now let us write a JMeter test plan to test a JMS Point-to-Point messaging solution.
+The setup of the test is one threadgroup with one thread or user sending 2 messages each through a request queue.

-We will change the Loop Count to 2.
+We will change the Loop Count to two.
 Rest of the default properties of the Thread Group are retained.
-This means that 1 threadgroup with 1 thread or user sends 2 messages each through a request queue.
+It means one thread group with one thread or one user sends two messages each through a request queue.

-Now that we have defined our users, it is time to define the tasks that they will be performing.
-Start by adding the sampler JMS Point-to-Point to the Point-to-Point element (Add > Sampler > JMS Point-to-Point).
-Then, select the JMS Point-to-Point sampler element in the tree.
-The following property changes are made to the JMS Point-to-Point sampler element:
+Now that we have defined the users, it is time to define the tasks that they will be performing.
+Start by adding the sampler JMS Point-to-Point to the Point-to-Point element.

 |JNDI Name Request Queue||Q.REQ||The JNDI name for JMeter to make the connection between the connection factory and queue.|